adisazhar123/jaeger-ai/README.md

 We employ a novel Graph Retrieval Augmented Generation (RAG) technique that summarize microservice logs  and retain hierarchical relationship of API invocations.
 We developed a custom storage  plugin that runs alongside Jaeger.
-Our method is able to achieve insert performance outperforming naive RAG by insert performance.
+Our Graph RAG method  achieves the highest performance at 69.33%, showing an increase of 38.66% after additional hops tuning.
+It outperforms Naive RAG by a whopping 61.90%.

 ### Modules